 Former City and England captain Stuart Pearce guided the Blues through the final nine games of 2004-05, taking over on this day (11th March) in 2005.
 Apart from a 2-1 defeat in his first game, the Blues were unbeaten until the end of the season.
 This run included victories over Liverpool (1-0), Birmingham (3-0), Portsmouth (2-0) and Villa (2-1).
 As a result Stuart Pearce was named the Barclays Premiership Manager of the Month for April.
 The Club announced he was the first City manager to win the award since the birth of the Premier League.
 That was not true – Alan Ball had, of course, previously won the award in 1995-96.

 Subscribe to get access to the entire site

 This is a sample of the in-depth material available on this site.
 If you would like to read all the in-depth articles (including the entire Manchester A Football History book and listen to a frank interview from John Bond) then please subscribe.
 It works out about £1.67 a month if you take out an annual subscription (£20 per year) or £3 a month if you’d like to sign up for a month at a time.
-Each subscriber gets full access to the 270+ articles posted so far and the hundreds scheduled to be posted in the coming weeks.
+Each subscriber gets full access to all the articles posted so far and the hundreds scheduled to be posted in the coming months..